CYCLING BOARD GAMES HISTORY IN 20 GAMES

 14) L'ECHAP?E / DER FAVORIT / DER AUSREISSER (Miro, France, 1963 / Pierre Jacquot, F.X.
 Schmid, 1989, Ubik, 2004, etc...)

 Although this is not the game that invented the movement of cyclists with cards instead of dice, and although it is not even properly a "board" game, it is a very good example of how you do not need long, complicated rules to have a real "cycling feel" built into the mechanics of a game.
-The many reissues of this game (still available after more than half a century) prove that I am not the only one who likes it.15) EDDY MERCKX (Pierre Neuville / City Toys, Belgium, ca.1970)
+The many reissues of this game (still available after more than half a century) prove that I am not the only one who likes it.15) EDDY MERCKX (Pierre Neuville / City Toys, Belgium, 1971)

 There are not many games endorsed by professional cyclists, but the fame that Eddy Merckx achieved in his prime assured good sales to almost anything whith his name on it.
 Besides, this is not a bad game to play as long as you do not expect much strategy.